 pip3 install requests_html bs4

-Before we dive into the quick script, we gonna need to experiment on how to extract such data from websites using BeautifulSoup, open up a Python interactive shell and write this lines of code:
+Before we dive into the quick script, we are going to need to experiment on how to extract such data from websites using BeautifulSoup, open up a Python interactive shell and write these lines of code:

 from requests_html import HTMLSession